-If our board of directors delegates authority to one or more of our officers to grant awards under the 2019 Plan, the officers will have the power to make awards to all of our employees, except executive officers.
-Our board of directors will fix the terms of the awards to be granted by such any such officer, the maximum number of shares subject to awards that such officer may make, and the time period in which such awards may be granted.
+If our board of directors delegates authority to one or more of our officers to grant awards under the 2019 Plan, the officers will have the power to make awards to all of our employees, except officers and executive officers (as such terms are defined in the 2019 plan).
+Our board of directors will fix the terms of the awards to be granted by any such officer, the maximum number of shares subject to awards that such officer may make, and the time period in which such awards may be granted.